zigster64/datastar.http.zig/README.md

 of the payload.

 This is because the `code()` fn uses a tight loop that writes 1 byte at a time to the output.
-This custom sized buffer allows the whole output to be written into memory before being passed on to the socket writer.
+This custom sized buffer allows the whole output  bnto be written into memory before being passed on to the socket writer.

 Consider using this if you have a rare case that makes sense.